Friday, May 23, 2008

 As luck would have it I won the Cubido C# Pirates Programming Competition for the best Battleship Game Algorithm last week, and took home an XBox 360 Premium Edition as first prize.

-Tuning was absolutely necessary as 17 algorithms scored under 39 shots at the end (around 80 players took part over all).
-I had submitted several slightly different versions, hence the victory was manifold.
-My best algorithm variation attained 38.19 shots, with the closest competitor finishing at 38.33.
+Tuning was absolutely necessary as 17 algorithms scored under 39 shots at the end (around 70 players took part over all).
+My algorithm attained 38.19 shots, with the closest competitor finishing at 38.33.

 As I have promised before, I am going to talk about the ideas behind the algorithm and post the complete sourcecode over the next few days.